bbbennn/bbbennn/README.md

 ## 📖 About me
 * 💻 I'm a developer
 * I have 3 years of working experience as a programmer.
-* I am passionate about big data and machine learning,I genuinely believe that data analysis has to be as simple and fast as it can be.
+* I'm passionate about data science automation platform, I genuinely believe that data analysis has to be as simple and fast as it can be.
+* I believe the next generation of digital transformation will reshape entire industries and help solve the world’s toughest challenges.

 - I'm currently pursuing a master's in big data engineering
 - Degree in Computer Engineering with more than 3 years work experiences in software (and IT).